SpenceKonde/megaTinyCore/megaavr/extras/Ref_Timers.md

   * Make changes to `CTRLA` last - this will include setting the LSB to 1.
 * When using an external clock source for the system clock, TCD0 defaults to running from the internal oscillator at 8 MHz.
 You can change that frequency (without even stopping the timer) normally (but note that the prescaler in CLKCTRL is for the main clock, the clock source that TCD gets is unprescaled - though it can use the main clock and further prescale it if desired).

-On the table below, I repeat, all external clock configurations get the same TCD configuration.
-This is shown explicitly for clock speeds that can only be achieved with an external clock, but the table will otherwise assume the internal oscillator is used as the system clock; if an external clock or crystal is used to achieve the same speed, refer to the External line for the TCD only.

 Some frequencies shown are not supported by the core, but may be specified by a variant or boards.txt and while not guaranteed to work, are believed to work.
 2 should definitely work, 6 and 3 very likely work, and 14 and 7 likely work.